UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 Adding KP3R as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
 It will also introduce UMA to a broad community of smart contract "keepers" who perform important transactions that need to be externally triggered.
 This may improve the robustness of UMA liquidation, dispute, and price proposal bot ecosystem.

+### Token Summary

+Keep3r Network is a decentralized keeper network for projects that need external devops and for external teams to find keeper jobs.
+Teams can make use of Keep3r to automate certain tasks such as maintaining price oracles, harvesting/re-investing yields, or anything else that requires external execution.
+Keep3r exists to incentivize Keepers to perform these jobs.

 ### Security Considerations

-KP3R has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

-The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

-They should recognize that, relative to most fiat currencies, KP3R is much more volatile.
-This volatility should be taken into account when parameterizing or using these EMP contracts.
+$UMA-holders should evaluate the ongoing cost and benefit of supporting this asset as collateral and also contemplate removing support of this collateral if liquidity concerns are identified. $UMA-holders should take note of the collateral’s nature as liquidity of the collateral changes, or if added robustness (eg via TWAPs) are necessary to prevent market manipulation.

-KP3R has a circulating supply of 230,000 KP3R coins and a max supply of 232,000.
+KP3R has a circulating supply of 231,573 KP3R coins and a max supply of 231,573.
 Sushiswap is the most active trading market.

 ---